ericzhihuang/cs361_microservice_A/README.md

 7. The test script should output the weather data for the specified location (e.g., San Francisco) if the microservice and API call are working correctly.
 8. Open a web browser and navigate to ```http://127.0.0.1:5000/weather?location=``` to test if the server is responding to requests.
 You should see JSON data related to the weather for the specified location. **# After 'location=' enter the desired location.**
 - For example: http://127.0.0.1:5000/weather?location=London would output the weather in London.

-**PLEASE NOTE**: If you want to enter in your own weather api key, you can do so by signing up on https://openweathermap.org/
-- Navigate to 'My API Keys' under the profile settings
-- Generate an api key
-- Copy the api key and paste into the file app.py where it says **api_key = 'xxxx' # Replace xxxx with your actual API key** (Line 13)

 ## How to Request Data
 - Endpoint: `/weather`